Cape Town International Airport: History

-Name change

 On 16 April 2018, it was reported in the Cape Times that the Minister of Transport, Bonginkosi Nzimande, had directed ACSA on 22 March 2018 to change the name of Cape Town International Airport to Nelson Mandela International Airport.
 The name change was discussed and as yet no name change had been published in the Government Gazette.

-On 5 March 2019, the EFF filed a motion in Parliament calling for the renaming of Cape Town International Airport after anti-apartheid icon Winnie Madikizela-Mandela.
-While members of the Khoi community pushed for the airport to be named after the!
-Uriǁ'aeǀona translator and cultural icon Krotoa.
-One of the arguments of the opposition was that Parliament is not constitutionally empowered to resolve any name change and that it was the responsibility of the South African Geographical Names Council (SAGNC) to deal with name changes.
-The motion was not successful.
+On 5 March 2019, the EFF filed a motion in Parliament calling for Cape Town International Airport to be renamed for anti-apartheid activist Winnie Madikizela-Mandela.
+Some Khoi activists, meanwhile, argued for the airport to be named after the !Uriǁ'aeǀona translator Krotoa.
+However, South Africa's Parliament was not constitutionally empowered to enact name changes: the South African Geographical Names Council (SAGNC) held that responsibility.
+The motion was unsuccessful.

-Until a name change has been published in the Government Gazette, it remains Cape Town International Airport.
 In February 2021, the Cape Times reported that the proposed name change of the airport had been "quietly ditched".

-Developments
+In 2024, CTIA experienced its highest tourism passenger volumes on record.
+During 2024, the airport processed over 10 million passengers and 75,000 tons of cargo.
+Despite this, in early 2025, the airport reported even higher transit figures, with an 8% increase in domestic travel, a 5% increase in international arrivals, and a 56% increase in cargo volumes.

+In October 2025, it was reported that, based on recent air travel statistics, numerous airlines were choosing to send an increasing number of outbound flights from SA via Cape Town International instead of via Johannesburg's O. R. Tambo International.
+Reasons include greater efficiency with immigration processing and reduced layover times in Cape Town, compared to Johannesburg.

+Infrastructure development

 In preparation for the 2010 FIFA World Cup, Cape Town International Airport was extensively expanded and renovated.
 The main focus was the development of a Central Terminal Building at a cost of R1.6 billion, which linked the formerly separate domestic and international terminals and provided a common check-in area.
 The departures level of the Central Terminal opened in November 2009, with the entire building opened in April 2010.

 Apart from the now-completed 2010 expansion project, it had been proposed that a second runway for large aircraft be constructed at the airport, to be completed by 2015.
 However, this second runway has not been constructed.
 In May 2015, Airports Company South Africa announced a R7.7 billion expansion for the airport.
 The expansion includes the upgrades of the Domestic & International terminals.
 The expansion has been postponed indefinitely due to the drop in passenger numbers due to the global COVID-19 pandemic from 2020.